 Just outside of Washington, D.C. lies miles of beautiful Chesapeake Bay shoreline and dozens of historic places that shaped our nation’s history.
 These Maryland attractions are the perfect makings for a family vacation.
 The Old Line State may be small in size.
 However, there are so many fun places to visit in Maryland with kids from Baltimore to the Appalachian Mountains.
-Check out Trekaroo’s top ten things to do in Maryland with kids!
+Check out Trekaroo’s top ten things to do in Maryland with kids.

 Fun Things to Do in Maryland with Kids

-10. Walk Back in History at Maryland’s State Capital – Maryland Attractions in Annapolis
+10. Walk Back in History at Maryland’s State Capital

+There are many great Maryland attractions in Annapolis.
 A visit to Maryland’s state capital gives families the opportunity to learn about the early history of the United States.
 The elegant Maryland State House in Annapolis served as the nation’s First Peacetime Capitol building for almost a year in 1783-1784.
 During that time, General George Washington resigned his commission as the Commander in Chief of the Continental Army.
 Today visitors can view the current house and senate chambers as well the historic ones at this historic Maryland attraction.